-The San Francisco store will be the brand’s fourth US location, and this will be by far the shortest gap between the opening of two domestic stores.
+The San Francisco store is the brand’s fourth US location, and its launch marks the shortest gap between the opening of two domestic stores.
 After opening its flagship Manhattan store in 1994, Supreme’s first US expansion came in 2004 with the LA store.
 That was followed by the Brooklyn location 13 years later.

 The expedited two-year gap since the Brooklyn opening could be attributed to The Carlyle Group’s investment in the brand in October 2017.
 Supreme’s power has always been in the scarcity of its products, so hardcore fans will be hoping this opening doesn’t foreshadow a wider expansion across the US.
 That said, in light of the brand’s relatively quick Japanese expansion to six stores, such a move wouldn’t be totally alien.

 Scroll on to find out everything we know so far about Supreme’s new San Francisco store.

 The San Francisco store is located at 1015 Market Street, on the corner of 6th and Market.
 The city’s Market area fits with Supreme’s other location choices, i.e. it’s central but not on main street.
 It also happens to be right around the corner from Thrasher Magazine’s store.